HuemulSolutions/enola/docs/feedback_evaluation.md

 This means a `value=95` will be considered as Very Good for the "Format of the Response".

-**Note: Inside the Enola-AI Platform, you can create and choose the Category name, the ID for `eval_id`, the different ranges for `value`, and a description**
+**Note: Inside the Enola-AI Platform, you can create and choose the Category name, the ID for `eval_id`, the different ranges for `value`, and a description.**

 ### Step 5: Add an Evaluation by Level